 But the benefits of fermented foods don’t stop at halting sugar cravings.
-Turns out, our gut—or microbiome—controls a lot more than we initially thought.
-The healthy bacteria in ferments may even help clear up your skin.
-If you’ve ever suffered from acne or skin irritation of any kind, you know how frustrating it can be to find the source—turns out, the source may have been in our guts all along.
-By adding plenty of fermented foods, which contain a wide range of bacteria, you may see your skin clear up as your gut heals and begins functioning properly.
-These same fermented foods can also support a healthy immune system in the same way—that’s right, a little cabbage and salt can do the same thing as those expensive over-the-counter probiotics.
+Turns out, our gut controls a lot more than initially thought.
+The healthy bacteria in fermented food may even help clear up your skin.
+In fact, eating fermented foods, which contain a wide range of bacteria, can clear your skin clear as the gut heals and begin to function properly.
+These same fermented foods can also support a healthy immune system — that’s right, a little cabbage and salt can do the same thing as those expensive over-the-counter probiotics.

 Our Top 5 Fermented Foods: